softwarefactory-project/sf-operator/doc/user/zuul_config_repository.md

 ### Bootstrap a config-project

-sfconfig allows you to create a scaffolding for a new tenant's config repository.
+[`sf-operator`](./../reference/cli/index.md#bootstrap-tenant) allows you to create a scaffolding for a new tenant's config repository.
 It defines:

 * the `check`, `gate` and `post` pipelines
 * the `base job` and `playbooks`